The chemical element iodine is classed as a halogen and a nonmetal. It was discovered in 1811 by Bernard Courtois.

 He also discovered that when mixed with ammonia it formed a brown colored solid (nitrogen triiodide) that exploded at the slightest touch.

 Iodine’s name comes from the Greek work ‘iodes’ meaning violet.
+Iodine’s purple vapor is shown below in a photo by Matias Molnar.

 Appearance and Characteristics